Skip to main content

 How do I rename a tab?

-Double-click the tab label slowly or open the Property Sheet and change the Caption field.
+Click the tab label slowly twice to edit it on the spot, or open the Property Sheet and change the Caption field for that tab.

 My tabs won’t switch—what’s wrong?

-Something is likely overlapping the tab control boundaries—use the Selection Tool to nudge things out of the way.
+Your tabs might not switch if another control is overlapping the tab control’s edges—use the Selection Tool to nudge those elements out of the way.

 Can I add controls to a tab after I’ve created it?

-Absolutely—just click the tab you want, then use the Controls group to drop in new elements.
+Absolutely—just pick the tab where you want new controls, then use the Controls group on the Design tab to drop in text boxes, buttons, or anything else.

 How many tabs can I add?